vmware/container-service-extension/docs/cse3_1/CSE31.md

 <a name="overview"></a>
 ## 1. Overview
-* CSE 3.1, when configured with VCD 10.3, life cycle management of native clusters can be performed using VCD's defined entity API.
-Refer to the [API usage](CLUSTER_MANAGEMENT_RDE.html) for details.

 * CSE 3.1 need not be started with a particular VCD API version.
 It is now capable of accepting incoming requests at any supported VCD API version.
 Refer to changes in the [configuration file](#cse31-config).